Policy, Deadlines, and Guidance

 - Minimize Distractions.
 If indoors, be in a place that is quiet and without distractions.
 Remain seated.
 Do not wander around.
 Do not go or stay outside.
 Be mindful of what is happening around you as well.

 - Dress and Demeanor.
 Please dress and act in a way that is appropriate for court proceedings.
-Do not eat, smoke, chew gum, or drink anything other than water.
+Do not eat, smoke, chew gum, or drink any alcoholic beverages during trial.

 - Limiting Feedback.
 If more than one device (computer, phone or tablet) is used in the same room, feedback can be a problem.
 Frequently this can be fixed by having the microphone and speaker of only one device active at a time.
 Headsets/earbuds can also solve this problem.